Sage-Bionetworks-Workflows/py-optimize-nextflow/README.md

 2) Run a few long running, or otherwise "mission" critical tasks in an on-demand instance.
 3) Or the opposite where the default is an on-demand instance, or some tasks are spot

-This can be accomplished by defining a `queue` attribute in the `.config` file.
+This can be accomplished by defining a `queue` directive in the `.config` file.

 In the following example I am setting a specific process to use a queue that I've